- 63% of Canadians plan to take day trips locally and 50% intend go on a longer trip within their provinces this year.

-Before you go, though, make sure you have the right amount of auto insurance coverage, especially if your vehicle was in storage, or if you reduced coverage on it because of the COVID-19 pandemic.
+But before you go, make sure you have the right amount of car insurance coverage, especially if your vehicle was in storage, or if you reduced coverage on it because of the COVID-19 pandemic.

 In any event, on those occasions when the thermometer rises, it pays to know how to maintain your vehicle.
 This is especially true in a future where hotter Canadian summers are expected as weather patterns continue to shift.